Pidan/pidan/README.md

 ### How to Collaborate

-Please feel free to submit your PR or issue.
+Please feel free to submit your PRs and issues.

 ### Copyright